foxglove/mcap/docs/specification/README.md

 A Schema record defines an individual schema.

 Schema records are uniquely identified within a file by their schema ID.
 A Schema record must occur at least once in the file prior to any Channel referring to its ID.
+Any two schema records sharing a common ID must be identical.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |